ubx/SkyLinesTracker/README.md

 # SkyLines Tracker for Android

-SkyLines Tracker for Android is a location tracking client for the [SkyLines](http://skylines.xcsoar.org/) platform.
+SkyLines Tracker for Android is a tracking client for the [SkyLines](http://skylines.xcsoar.org/) platform.

 ## Getting the source